chbrown13/class-ops/Basics/Setup2.md

 ### Variables

 Environment variables can also be set and run for bash commands in Docable.
-The command exampls below run successfully if you have correctly assigned the variable `foo`.
-If the variables are not set, you should get an error that the variables have not been provided.
+Remember the text boxes at the top?
+The command below will run successfully if you have correctly assigned the variables.
+Try assigning a string value to `foo` and running the first command:

 ```bash|{type:'command', variables: 'foo'}
 echo "{{foo}} world"
 ```

+If the variables are not set, you should get an error that the values have not been provided.
+Try running the this command without setting `bar` above:

 ```bash|{type:'command', variables: 'bar'}
 echo "hello {{bar}}"